assaf/rack-oauth2-server/README.md

   client's ID and secret).
 Idempotent, so perfect for running during setup and migration.
 - `get_auth_request` -- Resolves authorization request handle into an `AuthRequest` object.
 Could be useful during the authorization flow.
+- `register_issuer` -- Registers a new assertion issuer.
+Can also be used to change existing issuers.
+Idempotent, so perfect for running during setup and migration.
+- `get_issuer` -- Resolves an issuer identifier into an Issuer object.

 ## Mandatory ASCII Diagram